stevenc49/stevenc49.github.io/pages/practiceJournal.md

 - unsolved problems should be visited sooner
 - upvote problems that you want to focus on
 - interactive way to mix running code with flashcards?
+	- multiple choice: fill in this "block of code"
+	- make it easy to create leetcode flashcards
 - take pictures of notes and upload them with whiteboard filter
 - turn some problems that you've worked on into blog articles
 - have some sort of version control so you can see your solutions evolve